SkippyZA/dotfiles/README.md

   environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is expected to setup `$PATH` or similar.
-- **topic/completion.zsh**: Any file named `completion.zsh` is loaded
-  last and is expected to setup autocomplete.
 - **topic/\*.symlink**: Any files ending in `*.symlink` get symlinked into your `$HOME`.
 This is so you can keep all of those versioned in your dotfiles but still keep those autoloaded files in your home directory.
 These get